postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-using_workspaces.md

 ### Removing elements from Workspaces

 When you remove a Workspace, it is no longer visible in that particular Workspace.
 The element is still available in any other Workspace where it exists.
+You cannot remove the "Activity" feed.

 You can remove an element from a Workspace in the Postman app sidebar, or in the Workspaces dashboard.